anathkantonda/anathkantonda/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 Data Analyst, Mentor, Developer, Education & Tech Enthusiast
+- 🔭 Education Program Manager and Data Analyst, Mentor, Developer
-- ⚡ TFT, Smite, Pokemon TCG, MTG, LOL, DOTA
+- 🎮 TFT, Smite, Pokemon TCG, LOL